 - The TC must have an awareness and understanding of mapping participant’s journey outside of the programme, specifically around the steps taken by participants outside of the programme, which have been supported through engagement in this programme.

-- The TC will be directly responsible for supporting the completion of all Building Better Opportunities monitoring requirements and will complete such requirements in a timely and accurate manner.
+- The TC will be directly responsible for supporting the completion of all Building Better Opportunities programme monitoring requirements, and will complete such requirements in a timely and accurate manner.

 - The TC must have extensive knowledge and experience in delivering Accredited programmes in the community, and as a minimum a PTTLS level 3 qualification.